d3/d3-transition/README.md

 * The “out-in” easing functions have been removed.
 Out-in easing didn’t make sense (except previously in the case of *elastic* and *bounce*, which was a bug).

 * All easing functions have been optimized.
 As part of this change, easing functions no longer clamp the output to 0 and 1 when *t* is less than or equal to 0 or greater than or equal to 1, respectively.
 The behavior of easing functions when *t* is not in [0,1] depends on the function.
 (Note: transitions are still guaranteed to end at *t* = 1 if not interrupted, regardless of easing.)

+* The d3.timer.flush method has been renamed d3.timerFlush.